Slip and Fall Lawyer Bronx NY Feiner & Lavy Law Firm

 Another complication in a potential case is establishing negligence.
 This can mean things like making sure that a victim didn’t ignore a clearly visible wet floor sign in a well-lit area, and proceeded to slip-and-fall while running across a recently mopped floor.
 That person may not be eligible for a claim.
 New York State Law instructs that damages are only recoverable when negligence is established.
 Negligence is important in determining if a victim is able to receive compensatory damages – or money received because you suffered harm or a loss due to the negligence of a responsible party.
 It’s not always clear cut: a judge or jury may determine that the responsible party’s negligence only accounts for 75-percent of a claim, meaning that a claim for $100,000 would be reduced to an award of $75,000.
 Loss and negligence need to be established, like in the situation involving our friend, for a case to result in a 100-percent successful conclusion.

 Having the resolve and experience to assess and understand these claims is what makes an attorney successful with slip-and-fall claims.
 Understanding the complications ahead means that it is very important for you and your family to be represented by a great Bronx Slip and Fall Law Firm that is ready to take charge of your case.
-Even if your injuries aren’t as terrible as those suffered by our friend, you may be due to considerable compensation.
-At the very least, you should have your case evaluated by a respected Bronx Slip and Fall Lawyer.
+Even if your injuries aren’t as terrible as those suffered by our friend, you may be due considerable compensation.
+At the very least, you should have your case evaluated by a respected Slip and Fall Lawyer Bronx NY.

-A great Bronx Slip and Fall Attorney can immediately assess your situation and determine if you have a case where you could collect damages.
+A great Slip and Fall Lawyer Bronx NY can immediately assess your situation and determine if you have a case where you could collect damages.
 One of the great things about a trip-and-fall case is that law firms will generally give you a free consultation and, if they believe you have a winnable case, they will accept the case on a contingent fee basis, meaning that you lay out no money and owe nothing if no damages are awarded.

 Slip and fall accidents happen every day in the Bronx, Brooklyn, Queens, Manhattan…anywhere in NYC.
 As Slip-and-Fall Attorneys in the Bronx, we recommend that you take the following steps:

-- In addition, keep any and all records of the place, time and date of your fall, including photos of your personal injury, medical correspondence, medical receipts, X-rays, phone records, text messages, emails and any other proof that will assist your slip-and-fall lawyer in proving your slip-and-fall case.
+- In addition, keep any and all records of the place, time and date of your fall, including photos of your personal injury, medical correspondence, medical receipts, X-rays, phone records, text messages, emails and any other proof that will assist your Slip and Fall Lawyer Bronx NY in proving your slip-and-fall case.
 Try to be as detailed as possible with exactly what happened and take as many photos as you can.

 - Keep notes of the date, time and place of the fall, and of any complaints you reported to the police and medical doctor.
 If a police officer or paramedic respond, please try to make a note of their names.